Component Types

 Random number generators with standard or custom faces.

 - Standard dice: d2, d3, d4, d6, d8, d10, d12, d20 with standard numbering.
+Set the Die Body Color and Font Color under Playtest Settings (dice have no front/back color).

 - Custom dice: upload a unique image for each face (perfect for action or symbol dice).